yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ### Client App calls Initial Authorization Server

-Client App calls Initial Authorization Server's authorization_endpoint to initiate an authorization code flow, it SHALL indicate App2App flow using the dedicated scope **app2app**.
+Client App calls Initial Authorization Server's authorization_endpoint to initiate an authorization code flow and indicates App2App flow using the scope: **app2app**.

 ### Initial Authorization Server returns authorization request to Downstream Authorization Server

-Initial Authorization Server SHALL process Client's request and return an HTTP 3xx response containing an authorization request to Downstream Authorization Server's authorization_endpoint, including Client's redirect_uri as *native_callback_uri*, in the Location header.
+Initial Authorization Server SHALL process Client's request and return an HTTP 3xx response with a Location header containing an authorization request url towards Downstream Authorization Server's authorization_endpoint.
+The request SHALL include Client's redirect_uri as *native_callback_uri* in one of the methods specified in {#parameters}.

 ### Client App invokes app of User-Interacting Authorization Server